tma02/calico/thunderstore/README.md

 ### `MultiThreadNetworkingEnabled`

-This enables patching of the networking script to use threads for sending and receiving packets.
+This enables dedicated send and receive threads for sending and reading network packets.
+Packet compression and decompression are also offloaded from the main thread to these threads.

 File modified: